Dr. James Fallon Makes Being a Psychopath Look Like Fun

 Videos by VICE

-“When I really dissect my behavior,” the neuroscientist later confided to me, “everything in a strict sense is a lie.
+“When I really dissect my behaviour,” the neuroscientist later confided to me, “everything in a strict sense is a lie.
 Everything.
 Even though I think I never lie, I’m lying all the time.
-I seem like a nice guy, but I want to be clear—I’m not as nice as I seem to be.”
+I seem like a nice guy, but I want to be clear – I’m not as nice as I seem to be.”

-The aggression, the narcissism, the callousness, the recklessness typical of psychopaths—he can turn all of them off, he claims.
+The aggression, the narcissism, the callousness, the recklessness typical of psychopaths – he can turn all of them off, he claims.
 The charm, however, is always on.
 At the door of his home in Irvine, California, Fallon greeted me like an old friend.
-He was on the phone with his bookie in Jersey—a six-foot-eight, 300-pound former Mafioso by the name of Big Moe.
+He was on the phone with his bookie in Jersey – a 1.98-metre, 136-kilogram former Mafioso by the name of Big Moe.
 “His actual name is Joey,” Fallon chuckled.
 “He thinks it’s still 1965.”
 Within a minute of ringing his doorbell, he had me laughing and feeling at ease.

-We took our drinks to the backyard where we could watch monarch butterflies feast on a milkweed garden—one of the scientist’s favorite distractions.
-He noted that the seasons elicit very different behaviors from the insects.
+We took our drinks to the backyard where we could watch monarch butterflies feast on a milkweed garden – one of the scientist’s favourite distractions.
+He noted that the seasons elicit very different behaviours from the insects.
 “When they’re down in Mexico and up in Monterey hanging in the trees, they’re very sociable.
-But, in between, when they’re competing for food and sex—they’re killers.
-Two very different behaviors, one animal.”
+But, in between, when they’re competing for food and sex – they’re killers.
+Two very different behaviours, one animal.”

 “You can ask me anything, Roc,” he added through his beard as he spread his arms wide.
 “I am restricted somewhat, though.
 My mother is still alive, and my wife is still alive.”